CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 #SBATCH --time=00:10:00

 # Make sure to replace ACCOUNTNAME with you JUWELS billing account.
-# `--nodes` and `--ntasks-per-node` are the number of compute nodes and MPI ranks per node for this job.
+# '--nodes' and '--ntasks-per-node' are the number of compute nodes and MPI ranks per node for this job.
-# `--output` and `--error` denote output files for the standard output and error stream, %j denotes the JUWELS jobid.
+# '--output' and '--error' denote output files for the standard output and error stream, %j denotes the JUWELS jobid.

 # UPDATE THESE WHEN YOU UPDATE THE CONFIG ABOVE
 NODES=2 # Number of compute nodes.
-Corresponds to --nodes=2
+Corresponds to '--nodes=2'
 PPN=48  # Number of MPI ranks per node.
-Corresponds to --ntasks-per-node=48 NPROCS=$((NODES*PPN))
+Corresponds to '--ntasks-per-node=48' NPROCS=$((NODES*PPN))

 # Edit this path to match your installation